elliotwutingfeng/NUSCSMODS/_posts/CS3230/2020-08-24-cs3230-lecture-3-4-backtracking-dynamic-programming.md

     - Base case: `splitable(n+1) = 1`
     - Final one: `splitable(1)`
     - i is the index of the pointer
+    - j is some random index
+    - empty string is splitable

 > Pick the first word, and look at the remaining string: `isWord(i,j) = 1 and Splitable(j+1) = 1`